MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability.md

 - Deployment to Azure happens with the push of a button.
 The main components of the infrastructure for a standard IoT Solution are then up and running.

 - Documentation is available for common scenarios such as simulating device data and connecting devices.
-Over time, the Project 15 team will add content to the [Project 15 YouTube Channel](https://aka.ms/project15video) and other [Microsoft learning channels](https://docs.microsoft.com/learn/).
+Over time, the Project 15 team adds content to the [Project 15 YouTube Channel](https://aka.ms/project15video) and other [Microsoft learning channels](https://docs.microsoft.com/learn/).

 ## Next steps